VimeansethThorng/fastapi-react-typescript-chatbot/fullstack.md

 ## 🌟 Application Overview

 This is a modern full-stack AI chatbot application built with FastAPI (backend) and React TypeScript (frontend).
-The application supports real-time chat, conversation management, and user authentication using SQLite for data persistence and Poetry for dependency management.
+The application supports real-time chat, conversation management, and user authentication using SQLite for data persistence and pip for dependency management.

 ## ✨ Key Features